ewanp2025/CaviaBioacoustics/README.md

 Work In Progress

-Please note that I have paid for an Android developer account, but having now learned the hurdles one must jump through to place an app in the play store, I have given up and placed my APK here instead (which means this APK must be sideloade instead).
+Please note that I have paid for an Android developer account, but having now learned the hurdles one must jump through to place an app in the play store, I have given up and placed my APK here instead (which means this APK must be sideloaded instead).

 A realtime audio analysis mobile app for classifying and translating the vocalisations of domestic Guinea Pigs (*Cavia porcellus*) and Capybaras (*Hydrochoerus hydrochaeris*).